triton-inference-server/model_navigator/docs/quick_start.md

 # Quick Start

-The prerequisite for this section is installing the NVIDIA Triton Model Navigator which can be found in [installation](installation.md) section.
+The prerequisite for this section is installing the Triton Model Navigator which can be found in [installation](installation.md) section.

 The quick start presents how to optimize Python model for deployment on Triton Inference Server.
 In the